RyanKeys/EasyPygame/README.md

 # EasyPygame

-## A package designed to simplify your Pygame development!
+### A package designed to simplify your Pygame development!

-# Install the package by entering: [pip install EasyPygame](https://pypi.org/project/EasyPygame/) into your terminal
+## Install the package by entering: [pip install EasyPygame](https://pypi.org/project/EasyPygame/) into your terminal.